 Western European economies have been in a state of transition for quite some time now.
 For several decades, traditional industrial production has no longer been the main economic pillar; other sectors now play an increasingly important role in creating added value and employment, particularly in the field of knowledge-intensive business services.
 Creativity, and by extension the creative industries, are seen as new and important sources of economic value.
-As we previously noted, the United Kingdom first understood the importance of the creative industries in the 1990s.
+As I previously noted, the United Kingdom first understood the importance of the creative industries in the 1990s.
 Some years later the Netherlands followed, declaring the creative industries first a ‘key’ sector, then a ‘top’ sector.
 Creative industries are considered an economic field in which Western countries are able to excel on a global level.
 Especially in the United Kingdom, but also in the Netherlands, creative industries have shown over the past few years above-average growth rates.

-‘Creative industries’ is an umbrella term encompassing various economic activities, which provide goods and services resulting from individual or collective creative labour and creative entrepreneurship; the main and defining characteristic of these goods and services is the central role of content and symbolism, as demonstrated by the fact that consumers as well as business customers purchase these because of the meanings they convey, and thus the symbolic value which they physically represent.
+‘Creative industries’ is an umbrella term encompassing various economic activities, which provide goods and services resulting from individual or collective creative labour and creative entrepreneurship; the main and defining characteristic of these goods and services is the central role of content and symbolism, as demonstrated by the fact that consumers as well as business customers purchase these because of the meanings they convey, and thus the symbolic value which they ‘physically’ represent.
 These meanings provide end users with experiences which have cultural as well as economic value.
 This way, creative industries play an important role in developing and maintaining lifestyles and cultural identities within society, but also in generating employment and added value.
 The products created, designed and produced by the creative industries, including their meaning and symbolism and the lifestyles associated with them, are a relatively new source of economic value.
 What is new here is not the sector itself, but rather the identification of this sector as an entity, and the recognition of its economic importance.

 The main defining characteristic of the creative industries is the dominant role of meaning in their goods and services, which are purchased for their content and symbolism, as these apply and relate to lifestyle value.
 There is a clear emphasis on articulation and representation, and often on narrative, conveyed through a language focused on evoking a specific experience in end users.
 The language can be one of forms, words, images or sounds.
 This is the binding component between the various domains which together constitute the creative industries.
 This applies to the works of artists, the products of the media and entertainment industry, and the services offered by designers and advertising agencies to their business customers.
 This specific nature largely defines how creation, production and exploitation are structured and implemented within this sector; it also defines the sector’s market, as well as the specific requirements regarding the expertise and competences of the talent employed within the sector.